a-schaefers/grokEmacs/README.md

 ## Features

+Core comes pre-wired with add-ons that deliver a modern, IDE-like experience.

 - **Setup wizard** to look-good out of the box
 - **Optional evil-mode** and supportive packages, with Space bound as a discoverable leader key
 - **Simple module system** that you can completely override